BUBS: Your new email sending buddy

 By following these tips, your deliverability rate should increase, your BUBS rates decrease and you should be back on track with your email sending.

-Still have questions about BUBS or our sending policy?
+Still have questions about BUBS or our Acceptable Use Policy?
 Feel free to contact our support team, who is always ready to address any of your questions.
 Take flight with Mailjet!

 Email Academy: Mastering the basics of email marketing

 In today's rapidly evolving digital landscape, where social media and search engines dominate marketing conversations, one medium continues to top them all: email marketing.
 However, despite this there are still marketers yet to set up a single email marketing...